-- 5.4.1.
-Housing is responsible for managing council residential tenanted and leasehold properties in the borough, either directly or through Partners for Improvement in Islington as part of the Council's two street properties PFI contracts.
-A Homes and Estates Safety Board, with an independent chair, oversees the particular fire and property-related risks to people in these dwellings.
-This is part of the overall corporate health and safety arrangements. - 5.4.2.
-Housing Property Services have effective arrangements to monitor equipment and stock.
-Arrangements are in place to actively manage the risk of fraud through prevention and detection techniques. - 5.4.3.
-The two long term PFI contracts to manage street council housing are managed by a clienting team with governance via senior management meetings with the PFI board and scrutiny via a range of annual audits carried out by the Council's Internal Auditors. - 5.4.4.
-The PFI Integration Board has been set up to oversee the programme of work anticipating the Agreement for Islington HRA PFI (Partners for Improvement) Street Properties Project Two (PFI2) contract coming to an end in July 2022, and services transferring in April 2022.
-The board is recommending to the council's Executive that services are integrated into the council's own housing service.
-The decision will be considered by Executive in July 2020. - 5.4.5.
-The relationship with the 23 Tenant Management Organisations in the borough is managed by the TMO compliance team, supported by internal audit who run an annual programme auditing TMO financial and governance controls. - 5.4.6.
-Residents are involved in the prioritisation and governance of the Housing Service via reference groups and representation on Housing Scrutiny Committee.
+5.5.1 Housing is responsible for managing council residential tenanted and leasehold properties in the borough, either directly, or through Partners for Improvement in Islington as part of the remaining PFI street property PFI contract, PFI1.

+- 5.5.2 A Homes and Estates Safety Board, with an independent chair, oversees the particular fire and property-related risks to people in these dwellings.
+This is part of the overall corporate health and safety arrangements. - 5.5.3 Housing Property Services have effective arrangements to monitor equipment and stock.
+Arrangements are in place to actively manage the risk of fraud through prevention and detection techniques. - 5.5.4 The two long term PFI contracts to manage street council housing are managed by a clienting team with governance via senior management meetings with the PFI board and scrutiny via a range of annual audits carried out by the Council's Internal Auditors.
+On 4 April 22, one of the PFI contracts, PFI2 covering over 4,000 homes was insourced to the Council. - 5.5.5 The PFI Integration Board oversaw been set up to oversee the programme of work for Islington HRA PFI (Partners for Improvement) Street Properties Project Two (PFI2) contract coming to an end in July 2022, and services transferring in April 2022.
+The Executive took the decision in July 2020 that services should be integrated into the Council's own housing service. - 5.5.6 The Social Housing Regulator will, in future inspect and rate social landlords.
+A Service Improvement Board within the Homes and Neighbourhoods department, chaired by the corporate director, is undertaking a programme of work to be inspection ready. - 5.5.7 A Building Safety Programme with a board chaired by the Director of Housing Property Services oversees preparations and compliance with the Fire Safety Act, and legislative and regulatory requirements on building safety. - 5.5.8 The relationship with the 23 Tenant Management Organisations in the borough is managed by the TMO compliance team, supported by internal audit who run an annual programme auditing TMO financial and governance controls. - 5.5.9 Residents are involved in the prioritisation and governance of the Housing Service via reference groups and representation on Housing Scrutiny Committee. - 5.5.10 Governance for the Council's new build programme of new council homes and capital investment works to existing homes is provided by the Housing Delivery Board.

-5.5.
-Transformation
+5.6 Transformation